Hujanen91/Project_1_Red_Dead_Redemption_2/README.md

 Actual:

-Website behaved as expected with the exception of switching to landscape view in Mozilla Firefox.
-Details can be found in [Unfixed Bugs](#unfixed-bugs)
+Website behaved as expected on every browser and on different devices with the exception of Mozilla Firefox where the navbar was hidden and the brush effect on the titles didn't work as expected [Unfixed Bugs](#unfixed-bugs)

 Website was also opened on the following devices and no responsive issues were seen:

-* Oukitel C21 Pro
+* Iphone 13 mini
-* TCL 30 Pro
+* Google Pixel 8 pro
-* iPhone SE
+* Samsung Galaxy S23 ultra
-* Samsung Galaxy Tablet
+* Samsung Galaxy S7 Tablet

 ### Accessibility